-Means significant cognitive impairment or permanent and irreversible inability to perform any two of the activities of daily living without the standby assistance of another person.
+Means significant cognitive impairment or permanent and irreversible inability to perform any two of the activities of daily living.

 Monthly benefit

 Means the actual amount payable to you each month during a claim.
 The monthly benefit is payable monthly in arrears.
 The calculation of monthly benefit is described on page 40 of this PDS.